 With all the types of hair out there, and the fact that lifestyle, nutrition, medication, and age can make us dance between them, it’s no wonder we spend so much on our hair and treating hair problems.

 Here are the definitions of the most common hair types:

-Then there’s dandruff, or other issues with the scalp flaking or being scaly, such as psoriasis.
+Then there’s dandruff, or other issues with the scalp flaking or being scaly, such as caused by inflammatory skin conditions.
 Plus you can damage hair by overuse of heating tools such as a hairdryer, straightener, or curler, and from repeated coloring or perming.

 This demand for products naturally creates a booming market of options.
 However, most of the hair care products out there (especially in the lower priced categories) are anything but “natural.”

 Many, if not most, of the shampoos and hair products most commonly available include synthetic ingredients that can contribute to our hair challenges.